 In the summer, Island Explorer buses travel here and are equipped for bicycles.
 There are a number of hiking trails, including the moderate 3.2-mile Buck Cove Mountain Trail from Schoodic Woods to the summit of Buck Cove Mountain and on up the north face of Schoodic Head.
 The easy half-mile Alder Trail leads through some prime bird habitat, and the whole peninsula is a favorite for birders.

-7 Thunder Hole
+7. Stop at Thunder Hole

 Possibly the most dramatic spot in Acadia National Park is the chasm of Thunder Hole, where a small cave has formed just under the surface of the water.
 As waves recede, they leave a space for air to enter the cave, so when the next wave crashes into the cleft it collides with the air, forcing it out with a thunderous roar.

-8 Jordan Pond House and Nature Trail
+8. Jordan Pond House and Nature Trail

 Since its opening in the late 1800s, when visitors arrived by carriage, Jordan Pond House has been serving afternoon tea and popovers on the lawn overlooking Jordan Pond and the rounded mountains known as The Bubbles.

 The easy Jordan Pond Nature Trail forms a one-mile loop that follows the rocky shoreline of the pond and returns through the woods.
-The 3.2-mile Jordan Pond Path skirts the shore.
+The 3.2-mile Jordan Pond Path skirts the shore of this small Maine lake.
 Both offer good views of the glacially formed pond and mountains.

 Address: Loop Road, Acadia National Park, Maine

-9 Ocean Path
+10. Walk along Ocean Path

-Although it's 4.4 miles long if you walk round-trip, the easy Ocean Path follows a fairly level course along the shore, with several opportunities to catch the free Island Explorer bus back to your starting point.
-Beginning from the north, the trailhead is just above the long, white Sand Beach, and the trail continues south to Thunder Hole, Monument Cove (named for the sea stack just off shore), and Otter Cliffs, ending at Otter Point.
+Beginning from the north, the trailhead is just above the long, white Sand Beach, one of Maine's best beaches, and the trail continues south to Thunder Hole, Monument Cove (named for the sea stack just off shore), and Otter Cliffs, ending at Otter Point.

-10 Moderate Hikes: Beech Mountain and Great Head Trail
+11. Moderate Hikes: Beech Mountain and Great Head Trail

 The 1.5-mile loop begins at the eastern edge of Sand Beach.
 The Beech Mountain Trail starts and ends at the Beech Mountain parking lot, forming a 1.1-mile loop.
 It affords a beautiful view of Long Pond, another of the park's long, narrow glacial lakes.

-11 Challenging Hikes: Beachcroft Path and Beehive Trail
+12. Challenging Hikes: Beachcroft Path and Beehive Trail

 The strenuous Beachcroft Path begins near Sieur de Monts, on Route 3 south of Bar Harbor, and leads to Sand Beach.
 The rocky, open slopes give beautiful views of the coast, Frenchman Bay, and the outer islands.
 The path includes a long granite stairway that was built in 1915.
 The round-trip distance is 2.4 miles, or 4.4 miles if you take the Bear Brook Trail at the summit.